My ARM AEB-1 development board came with a DB-9 null-modem serial cable. Why?

 Having just ordered an Olimex LPC-P2138 ARM development board, I wondered what kind of serial cable I would need.
 Since this has always confused me, I did a little research.

-RS232 was invented to connect large computers with communication devices – not, as some might think, with terminals.
+RS-232 was invented to connect large computers with communication devices – not, as some might think, with terminals.
 The standard defines a cable with two endpoints: a DTE, and a DCE.
 The DTE is data terminal equipment – ie, your computer or terminal.
 DCE is data communications equipment – ie, your modem, or whatever is connecting your large machine to the outside world.

 To reduce confusion (but it has had the opposite effect), they defined the connectors and wiring such that these endpoints couldn’t be confused.
 A DTE is always wired with a male connector (initially DB-25; now more often DB-9); a DCE is always wired with a female connector.
-The cable to connect them is wired straight-thru (pin 1 wired to pin 1, pin 2 to pin 2, etc), with a male connector on one end and a female on the other.
+The cable to connect them is wired straight-through (pin 1 wired to pin 1, pin 2 to pin 2, etc), with a male connector on one end and a female on the other.

 So, how do you connect your computer directly to your terminal, without an intervening modem?
 Now we need some way to connect two DTEs, so our cable is going to have two female ends, and be wired “funny”.
 This kind of cable is called a “null modem” cable because it acts like a non-existent (null) modem connecting the two DTEs.